lodgeit-labs/accounts-assessor/wiki/Debugging.md

 configuration: `sources/swipl/xpce/Defaults`: adjust font size as needed.

 gtrace is useful, although it gets confused often.
 In some swipl versions it's better than in others.
+Swipl also seems to hang for a long time after aborting out of gtrace lately.
 * https://github.com/SWI-Prolog/swipl-devel/issues/757
 * https://github.com/SWI-Prolog/swipl-devel/issues/774